ISEE Test Program

 You may also want to bring a snack and something to drink to consume during your breaks.
 No food or drinks will be allowed in the testing rooms, although chewing gum is permitted.

 You will also need to bring the Verification Letter from ISEE confirming your registration, date, and test location.
-Parents also need to complete and sign the MLES registration form, granting us permission to test your child.
-Payments for the test will be made when the parent registers online.
+When coming to our offices, parents also need to complete and sign the MLES registration form, granting us permission to test your child.
+Payments for the test will be made online during the registration process.
 Parents who are unable to drop off or pick up their child will need to make arrangements with Main Line Educational Services prior to the test date in order to secure a parental release form allowing someone else to drop pff and/or pick up your child.

 What if I need ...?